ohara-ai/sdk/README.md

 # On-Chain Features

-A repository for modular on-chain gaming features with Solidity smart contracts and interactive demo applications.
+A comprehensive repository for modular on-chain gaming features with Solidity smart contracts, a user-ready SDK, and interactive demo applications.

 ## Adding New Features